-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 [Image by Alex Wong/Getty Images]

-It was a tweet that some complained objectified Mrs. Trump and completely disregarded any sexiness Mrs. Obama might have brought to the White House before Melania became First Lady.
+It was a tweet that some complained objectified Mrs. Trump and completely disregarded any sexiness Mrs. Obama might have brought to the White House before Melania became the first lady.

 Then there is the continuing drama with Katie Rich, an SNL writer who came under fire for commenting on Twitter that 10-year-old Barron would become the country’s first homeschool shooter — even though Barron is not homeschooled.